pawelmhm/pawelmhm.github.io/_posts/2015-02-08-creating-realtime-scraper.markdown

 /update endpoint and appending (or actually prepending) results to DOM.
 I'm going to use poling instead of websockets, because it's a bit easier to start with polling, you remain on the level of simple HTTP GET without having to setup websockets server.
-Also it seems like polling is in wider use, for exmaple Twitter implementation of timeline and it seems that it uses polling in the background, if you go to twitter open dev tools, you'll see plain AJAX requests taking place in the background polling with regular intervals.
+It also seems like polling is in wider use, while writing this post I checked Twitter implementation of timeline and it seems that it uses polling in the background.
+If open dev tools while on Twitter timelien, you'll see plain AJAX requests taking place in the background polling with regular intervals.

 ## Simple Stack Overflow Scraper

 Fist let's write a client that will parse Stack Overflow feed and get all new questions for us.
 Recent questions feed is located at: http://stackoverflow.com/feeds, it's plain rss xml, that we can easily parse by using xpaths.
+If you prefer BeautifulSoup or some other library, nothing should stop you from using it!
+I prefer xpaths only because I use them quite often so I'm familiar with them.

 {% highlight python %}

+# stack_scrap.py

 import re
 from time import time